-- 1. The Township may assist the property owners in the maintenance and/or improvement of said private road upon: - a.
-A petition signed by the owners of fifty-one (51%) percent of the total frontage upon said road requesting such assistance being delivered to the Township; - b.
-Payment in full of all anticipated costs necessary to maintain said road for one (1) full calendar year after said petition is filed and each and every year thereafter; and - c.
+- 1. The Township may assist the property owners in the maintenance and/or improvement of said private road upon: - k.
+A petition signed by the owners of fifty-one (51%) percent of the total frontage upon said road requesting such assistance being delivered to the Township; - I. Payment in full of all anticipated costs necessary to maintain said road for one (1) full calendar year after said petition is filed and each and every year thereafter; and - m.
 Consent of the Road Commission of Macomb County to perform the requested maintenance. - 2.
 The Township may adopt by resolution a fee for private road reviews sufficient to cover costs incurred by the Township such as engineering reviews, planning reviews, inspection fees, legal fees and administration.

-5.18 Off-Street Parking and Loading Requirements.
+161-5.18 Off-street parking and loading requirements.